tuuturu/xctl/README.md

   - [x] Nginx Ingress Controller for routing traffic
   - [x] Certbot for your TLS needs
 - [ ] Secrets
-  - [x] Vault as the secret manager
+  - [ ] Vault as the secret manager
   - [ ] External Secrets for accessing secrets
-- [ ] Monitoring
+- [x] Monitoring
+  - [x] Grafana for visualizing logs and metrics
-    - [ ] Prometheus for scraping metrics
+  - [x] Prometheus for scraping metrics
+  - [x] Loki for collecting logs and making them queryable
-    - [ ] Promtail for scraping container logs
+  - [x] Promtail for scraping container logs
-    - [ ] Grafana for visualizing logs and metrics
 - [ ] CI/CD
   - [ ] ArgoCD for continuous deployment